-- 1. Notify teaching staff by email ASAP (email us immediately before, during, or after class.) - 2.
-Plan to attend another section of the class or reserve a spot in the weekly make up lab time (Thursdays 1-3:30pm). - 3.
-If unable to fulfill make up using options in #2, asynchronous make-up labs must be completed by 5pm on Friday the same week of the absence except where grief absence or other university accommodation allow more time.
+- 1. Notify teaching staff by email ASAP (email us immediately before, during, or after class.) - a.
+Include your TA, Course Manager, and Dr. Wehrwein on this email. - 2.
+Plan to attend another section of the class or complete an asynchronous make-up lab. - a.
+Asynchronous make-up labs must be completed by 5pm on Friday of the same week of the absence except where grief absence or other university-sanctioned accommodations allow more time. - b.
+A summary of expectations will be distributed by the managing member of the teaching team to you, your TA, the Course Manager, and Dr. Wehrwein. - 3.
+Post-lab assignments will be due one week following completion of the make-up lab in accordance with regular class schedule.

-You CANNOT have an unplanned excused absence and attend another class session without prior approval.
+You CANNOT have an unplanned excused absence then attend another class session without prior approval.